jswenke/suupy/README.md

 # suupy
 suupy by vid_

-NOTE: if you're here from my linkedin profile this is what is referred to on my resume as "Automated Clothing Purchase Web Browser Utility" that I wrote in the summer of 2017
+NOTE: if you're here from my linkedin profile this is what is referred to on my resume as "Automated Clothing Purchase Web Browser Utility" and was I written in the summer of 2017 (before I had any formal education related to coding for the record)

 some background information:
 this was my first little project in python that I worked on for a bit after learning the very basics of python for a month or two after graduating highschool.